dongchanlim/Finance-Reporting-ETL/README.md

 ## Overview

-This repository provides a complete solution for building an analytical ETL pipeline for financial reporting.
+This repository provides a step-by-step solution to build an analytical ETL pipeline for financial reporting.

 It combines AWS S3 for reliable data storage with open-source tools for processing and visualization to create a cost-effective, production-ready solution.

 ### Features
 - Collect financial data from public APIs